 Chicago Commuter Bus (Pace)

 The Chicago Metra is the city’s commuter rail system.
 The difference between Chicago Metra and CTA trains is where you’re coming from.
-CTA trains are for inner-city Chicago travelers, while the Metra is for the suburbs and is most recognizable for its 2-level train cars.
-Its destinations include Fox Lake, Homewood, and University Park.
-For locals who need help getting around Illinois into Chicago, the Metra has many destinations within the city.
+CTA trains are for inner-city Chicago travelers, while the Metra is for the suburbs and is most recognizable for its two-level train cars.
+Its stops include Fox Lake, Homewood, and University Park.
+For locals who need help getting around Illinois into Chicago, the Metra has many convenient routes into the city.

 CTA Train

-While CTA trains are designated transit services for traveling inside Chicago, and several L Lines extend service stops beyond the city limits (Blue, Orange.
-Purple, Pink, Green, Yellow).
+While CTA trains are designated transit services for traveling inside Chicago, and several L Lines extend service stops beyond the city limits (Blue, Orange, Purple, Pink, Green, Yellow), they also make stops outside the city.

 NICTD/South Shore Line (Northern Indiana Commuter Transportation District)

-The NICTD/South Shore Line is a transit service designed for commuters traveling from outer cities and Northern Indiana into Chicago.
+The NICTD/South Shore Line is a transit service for commuters traveling far from outside the city or state.
 It runs from Millennium Station in downtown Chicago and the South Bend International Airport in South Bend, Indiana.

 Amtrak